alexs2112/TerminalHero/README.md

   - Move the combat log to the top of the screen?
 - Position enemy sprites bottom aligned, so that we can have enemies bigger than 12x12 (bosses should be 16x16)
 - Have a target_highlight function or something so that abilities like Rainstorm and Rallying Cry will show what creatures they will affect, even though you target yourself
-- Edit flickering_flames to pass it a Damage object instead of just a number

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)